EntropyWorks/kraken/README-NO-DOCKERMACHINE.md

 In your ```kraken``` git clone, create a terraform cluster directory.
 In the example below, the name of the cluster is ```test-cluster```

+    cd <git clone of kraken>
     mkdir terraform/local/test-cluster

 ### Edit the terraform variables file

 Create the terraform variables file for the cluster.
-It will reside in ```terraform/local/test-cluster``` as ```terraform.tfvars```.
+It will reside in ```terraform/local/test-cluster/terraform.tfvars```.
 In this example, the user wants to use 192.168.1.0 network for the cluster, with 1 API server, and 3 minions:

     apiserver_count = "1"
     node_count = "3"
     cluster_name = "test-cluster"